Are Both Meningococcal Vaccines Equally Effective?

-Because the vaccines do not protect against all causes of meningitis, it is still possible that someone could receive the vaccine and still get meningitis.
+Because the vaccines do not protect against all causes of meningitis, it is still possible that someone could receive the vaccine and still get meningitis from a different strain not protected by the vaccine.
 But the risk of contracting meningococcal meningitis is significantly lower after the vaccine.

-Vaccines like the Hib vaccine and the pneumococcal vaccine are very effective at protecting against other causes of meningitis and should be included as part of a routine childhood vaccination schedule.
+There are other causes of meningitis that are preventable.
+Vaccines like the Hib vaccine and the pneumococcal vaccine are also very effective at protecting against other causes of meningitis and should be included as part of a routine childhood vaccination schedule.
 Check with your doctor and your children's doctor to make sure that you and your family are protected against meningitis, as well as other serious illnesses.

 Who Should Get Which Meningococcal Vaccine and When?

 Although MCV4 is the preferred vaccine for most people, if it is not available when it's time for the vaccination, MPSV4 can be used.

 Routine immunization with the meningococcal vaccine MCV4 is recommended for children aged 11 or 12, with a booster to be given between ages 16 and 18.
 Vaccinations are also recommended for the following groups:

 - Military recruits

 - Someone with terminal complement component deficiency (an immune system problem)

 - Microbiologists who are routinely exposed to meningococcal bacteria

 - Someone traveling to or residing in a country where the disease is common